Who We Are

 Kasey Burton is an experienced landlord-tenant law attorney, who joined the Commission to contribute her legal skills and actively shape policies that protect tenants’ rights and ensure fair housing practices.
 By participating in the Commission, Kasey hopes to advocate for stronger legal protections, help identify gaps in current laws, and offer expert legal insight on issues like eviction prevention and habitability standards.
 Joining the Commission also provides the opportunity to collaborate with community leaders, stakeholders, and other legal professionals to create a more equitable housing environment for renters.

-Lydia Felty - Interim Co-Chair
+Lydia Felty - Co-Chair

 Lydia Felty is a resident of Capitol Hill.
 Originally from Ohio, she holds a B.A. in American Studies and English and worked as an educator before landing in the nonprofit sector.
 She now works with small downtowns across the state as they focus on the continued care of their space and community through place stewardship, historic preservation, and small business support.